 In Koror, we still had some time left before sunset, so we decided to go to Icebox Park, which is located within walking distance from the port.
 The name of the park comes from the times when it was the site of an ice-making plant.

 Now it's a tongue-shaped green peninsula, housing Palau Ministry of Tourism and Mariculture Demonstration Centre (mentioned before), where giant clams are being cultivated.
 It was Sunday, and the Centre was closed, but the floating "pens" where the bigger clams are being kept are located in the public area.
 It was a very interesting thing to see.

-In the park, there are the concrete stairs leading to the sea so if you want to snorkel it is possible to do so.
+In the park, the concrete stairs are leading to the sea, so if you want to snorkel, it is possible to do so.
 Chris wouldn't be himself if he didn't.
 There's a nice reef near the shore, where he even spotted a coral snake.